To answer this question, let’s consider a scenario:

 - Joe knows that he should not make business decisions in a random or haphazard way.
-Joe’s decisions need to be based on market research and an understanding of his target customer — all of which are considerations that comprise the fundamental elements involved with developing a marketing strategy.
-How exactly will a marketing strategy benefit Joe?
+Joe’s decisions need to be based on market research and an understanding of his target customer — all of which are important considerations involved in the process of developing a marketing strategy.
+How then will a marketing strategy benefit Joe?

 A marketing strategy will help Joe create a plan to sell his plumbing products and services in a cost-effective and profitable manner.
 In short, a winning marketing strategy and plan is critical to Joe’s success.
 Joe, in turn, hires S.B.
 Lemons & Company to help grow his business.
 You should too.

 © S.B.
 Lemons & Company, L.L.C.
 All rights reserved.